GhHiva/RAG/Why RAG? /README.md

 ### Retrieval metrics:
 `Calculate_cosine_similarity(text1,text2)`:
 measures the cosine of the angle between the user query and each document in a corpus.
 But it has limitations when dealing with ambiguous queries.
-The low score occures cuz the mathematical model lacks contextual understanding to differentiate between the different meaning of the word if it had.
+The low score occures cuz the mathematical model lacks contextual understanding to differentiate between the different meaning of the word if it has had.
 **Enhanced similarity**
-.
-.
-.
-.
-`Calculate_enhanced_similarity(text1,text2)`:
+by libraries like spaCy and NLTK. it preprocesses texts to `reduce noise`, `expands terms with synonyms` from WordNet, and computes similarity based on the `semantic richness of the expanded vocabulary`.
+4 main functions for enhancing the similarity:
+* get_synonyms()
+* preprocess_text()
+* expand_with_synonyms()
+* Calculate_enhanced_similarity(text1,text2)

+**No matter which metric we use, we will face the following limitations**:
+1. input vs documnet length
+2. creative retrival
+3. need for human feedback